-\Using actual hand and power tools, cooking and eating utensils, and sporting equipment for their primary functions, as intended by the manufacturer, is permitted on-set.
-For example, a pocket knife is permitted on-set to open cardboard boxes, cut rope and lighting gel.
+Using actual hand and power tools, cooking and eating utensils, and sporting equipment for their primary functions, as intended by the manufacturer, is permitted on-set.
+For example, a pocketknife is permitted on-set to open cardboard boxes, cut rope, and trim lighting gel.
 Golf clubs can be used by actors to play golf as part of a scene.
-Forks can be used to eat food.
+Forks can be used to eat food, etc.

-Actual firearms, compressed air rifles and handguns, paintball or Airsoft-type guns, crossbows, or any item that can launch projectiles are prohibited from student productions.
-Sharpened edge (i.e., actual knives, daggers, swords, etc.) and weighted blunt instruments (i.e., maces, clubs, bats, axe handles, pipes, etc.) are not permitted for staged combat use in student productions.
-Objects that have other primary functions are permitted for their primary use but are not permitted to be used for staged combat.
+Firearms, compressed air rifles and handguns, paintball or Airsoft-style guns, crossbows, or any item that can launch a projectile are prohibited from student productions.
+Firearms that have had their firing pins removed or have been made non-functional are also prohibited.
+Sharpened edge (e.g., actual knives, daggers, swords, etc.) and weighted blunt instruments (e.g., maces, clubs, bats, axe handles, pipes, etc.) are not permitted for staged combat use in student productions.
+Hand tools are not permitted to be used for staged combat.
 The use of a "prop weapon" in a student production is permitted but must be approved by the instructor-of-record and the Risk Management Panel.

 Firearms, in any status of functionality, are prohibited on university property.
 The use of a prop weapon, outside of a designated production studio or sound stage, is not permitted on UCF campuses.
-The UCF Police Department must be notified of any prop weapons being brought onto campus (for studio and stage use) and be provided with a chain-of-custody that outlines how it will arrive, who is handling it, where it will be stored and used in production, and how it will depart campus.
+The UCF Police Department must be notified of any prop weapons being brought onto campus (for studio and stage use) and be provided with a chain-of-custody that outlines how it will arrive, who is handling it, where it will be stored and used for the production, and how it will depart campus.